owacoder/cppdatalib/README.md

    - Transenc
    - CBOR

+### Unimplemented adapter features

+The adapter for the STL is missing some features to seamlessly integrate with standard types.
+For example, the following libraries and technologies are not currently supported as seamless conversions out-of-the-box:

+   - The Chrono library
+   - The complex-number library
+   - Function objects (i.e. `std::function`)
+   - The Locale library
+   - `std::auto_ptr` which is deprecated anyway
+   - The random-number generators
+   - Ratio values
+   - Regular expressions
+   - Atomic types
+   - Wide strings
+   - I/O streams

+Obviously the other adapters for third-party libraries are not complete either, but are there to get you started.

 ### Filters

 cppdatalib offers a variety of filters that can be applied to stream handlers.
 These include the following: